 Escape the madding crowd in the games room, with its flatscreen TV and table football.
 Keep on top of your email, or just bag a little quiet me-time, in the two studies.
 Amber Hall offers 8000 square feet of accommodation, with spaces in which to gather and gossip or just bury your head in a book.

 Whose turn is it to cook?
-Form an orderly queue for the Aga, sitting king-like in the white inglenook at the head of the well-appointed kitchen.
-Backing that up, you’ve got a fan-assisted gas oven, two fridges, a microwave and dishwasher.
+You’ve got a gas oven, two fridges, a microwave and dishwasher.
 Eat around the 14-seater table in the baronial dining room among the family portraits and busts.

 If you fancy eating outdoors beneath the sky and the stars, then there’s coal to load onto the barbie.
 Break out the steaks and the sausages, pour the Prosecco and drop a toast to the long horizon.
 Or leave it all to the experts: call up our chefs for a one-off meal or fully catered break.
 When you’re done, chill awhile with a Nespresso under the parasol.